haxordx/haxor-challenge-pubnub-js-getting-started/README.md

 Your goal is to get started with the Tesseract.js library.

-> Leave the following text
+> Leave the following text for developers who discover Haxor through this repo.

 This is a Haxor DX bounty challenge.
 For more information, see the [Haxor docs](https://github.com/haxordx/challenges).